Current Conditions - Craters of the Moon

 illustration of several bats hanging from a cave ceiling with a caver shining light on text that reads "cave permits protect bats"

-The Lava Flow Campground is closed to vehicles for the season and open to walk-in tent camping only.
-A free permit from the visitor center is required to camp.
-The water has been turned off for the season and comfort stations are closed.
-Vault toilets are available 24 hours.
+The Lava Flow Campground is open for the season.
+The water is turned off and comfort stations are closed.
 RV or car camping is not permitted at the visitor center.

-All lava tube caves are closed for the season and are typically open late May through October as conditions allow.
+All lava tube caves are closed for the season and are typically open early June through October as conditions allow.
 When open, a free cave permit is required to enter the caves.
 Cave permits protect bats.
 Permits can only be obtained in person at the visitor center during business hours.

-The Annual, Senior, Access, and Military passes do not count as a cave permit.
+The America the Beautiful passes including the Annual, Senior, Access, Military, and Fourth Grade passes do not count as a cave permit.

 Temporary Closures